 How best could we show that relationship?

-- Encourage suggestions: Create a scatterplot graph.
-This can be done easily on Excel.
-Show the students how to set up a scatterplot graph.
-Get them to plot some samples manually on their own number plane as this will give them a better idea of how the computer generates scales for the axes.
+- Show the students how to set up a scatter plot.
+Get them to plot some data manually as well as using Excel as this will give them a better idea of how the computer generates scales for the axes.

 - Discuss the appearance of the graphs.